Stay Home, Stay Healthy Announcement

 - The IRS has issued guidance on the two new COVID related tax credits for employers.
 One is called the Employee Retention Credit.
 The other tax credit is related to the temporary paid sick leave and the expanded family and medical leave established under the Families First Coronavirus Relief Act (FFCRA).

 - Seattle Public Utility and Seattle City Light Deferment Program

 - Seattle Public Utilities (SPU) and Seattle City Light (SCL) will provide immediate utility relief for customers, both residential and commercial, financially impacted by the COVID-19 outbreak.
-Effective immediately, all SPU and SCL customers can set up deferred payment plans if their financial stability has been jeopardized by COVID-19.

 - Deferral of B&O Taxes

 - Effective immediately, the department of Finance and Administrative Services (FAS) will defer business and occupation (B&O) tax collections for eligible business owners, allowing small business owners increased flexibility during a period of financial duress caused by the COVID-19 outbreak